CKRancher/rancher/README.md

 ![01](images/01-rancher-prometheus-architecture.png)

-From all these worths mentionining once more few terms we already used and are relevant to our exercise.
+From all these worths mentionining once more few terms we already used or are relevant to our exercise.

-- Prometheus Server: main component that scrapes and stores metrics in a time series DB.
+- Prometheus Server: main component that scrapes and stores metrics in a time series database.
-    - Scrape: pulling method to retrieve metrics.
+    - Scrape: pulling method to retrieve metrics; it happens at a 'scrape_interval' usually of 10-60sec.
     - Target: server client where data gets retrieved from.
+- Service discovery: it enables Prometheus to identify the applications it needs to monitor and pull metrics from within a dynamic environment
- - Alert Manager: component responsible for handling alerts.
+- Alert Manager: component responsible for handling alerts (silencing, inhibition, aggregation and sending out notifications via methods such as email, PagerDuty, Slack, etc)
+- Data visualization: scraped data is stored in local storage and can be queried directly using PromQL or view it via Grafana dashboards.